 Some cruise lines allow you to bring a case of water bottles on board, while others have stopped allowing this.
 Something more practical is to bring refillable water bottles which you can drink from both on the ship and off, on port days.
 Water on board your cruise ship is filtered and safe to drink.

-While any plastic bottle will do, I personally like this foldable 21 oz water bottle (Amazon link here),
+While any plastic bottle will do, I personally like this foldable 21 oz water bottle (Amazon link here).

 20. Cruise approved Power strip bar

-Since your cruise ship stateroom will likely have only 2 electric plugs, a power strip can be very practical.
+Since your cruise ship cabin will likely have only 2 electric plugs, a power strip can be very practical.
 However, it is against cruise line policies to bring a surge-protected power strip (and will confiscate), so you need to be very careful to only buy one this “cruise approved”.

 21. Change of clothes

-Bonus – What you CAN’T bring on a cruise
+Things you CAN’T bring on a cruise

-1. Iron or steamer – This is a fire hazard and you can’t bring this on your cruise, not in your carry on and not in your luggage.
+1. Iron or steamer – This is a fire hazard and you can’t bring this on your cruise (not in your carry on and not in your luggage)

 This is my recommendation for a Cruise-Approved non-surge protected power bar.